xbrowsersync/api-docker/README.md

 ## Running the API image

-Running the API image alone requires that you have a MongoDB instance and, ideally, a web server to reverse proxy the API behind.
+Running the API image alone requires that you have a MongoDB instance and (ideally) a web server to reverse proxy the API behind.

   1. Create a file named `settings.json` and include any required custom [settings](https://github.com/xbrowsersync/api#3-modify-configuration-settings) values, such as those for connecting to your MongoDB instance.
 For example, if you are running Docker and MongoDB on a windows server, you would point the service at the MongoDB instance running on the host using the following settings: